kambi-ng/blog/_posts/2023-06-23-adding_monad_to_golang-mustafasegf.md

 }
 ```

-at a first glance, this look much more clutered.
-The reason why becasuse golang right now doesn't have light weight anonymous function declaration.
+At first glance, this looks much more cluttered.
+The reason why is because golang right now doesn't have a lightweight anonymous function declaration.
 There's an [ongoing proposal](https://github.com/golang/go/issues/21498) for it.
 But it looks like it won't be approved anytime soon.

-Ignoring the extra mess that unnedded type in anonymous function give, this flow is much nicer than the non monad version.
+Ignoring the extra mess that the unneeded type in the anonymous function gives, this flow is much nicer than the non-monad version.
 The `user` variable is parsed from json and it could error out.
-After that we want to validate it.
-Since we use option and `Map` function, the validation only run if user option is not empty.
+After that, we want to validate it.
+Since we use option and `Map` function, the validation only runs if user option is not empty.
 This way we don't need to error check if the decoding failed or not.
-Now, the reason why i check `if user.IsError()` is because i want to return with http.StatusBadRequest.
-On next iteration on this blog, we'll explore the idea of using Enum, or in mo package called Either.
+Now, the reason why I check `if user.IsError()` is because I want to return with http.StatusBadRequest.
+In the next post on this blog, we'll explore the idea of using Enum, or in `samber/mo` package called Either.
 But for this demonstration, we will just error check it.

-At the end of the function, we just match if the user have error out or not.
-If it error out then we write the http response with `internal server error` and if it's successful then we write with success.
+At the end of the function, we just match if the user has an error out or not.
+If it errors out then we write the http response with `internal server error` and if it's successful then we write with success.
 This way we can code the happy path first and we deal with the error out later.

-### it's ugly but hey it have nicer flow
+### It's ugly but hey it have a nicer flow

-Of course this is much worst developer experience compared to rust where they have native support for this.
-It also look ugly compared to just error checking.
-But i would argue that this is a much nicer flow compared to checking `nil` and `err` every time.
+Of course, this is a much worst developer experience compared to Rust where they have native support for this.
+It also looks ugly compared to just error checking.
+But I would argue that this is a much nicer flow compared to checking `nil` and `err` every time.